-7.6 Is there a right to a stand-alone action and follow on right of action within consumer law?
+7.6 Is there a right to a stand-alone action and follow-on right of action within consumer law?
 Who has standing to bring these actions?

 There are no follow-on actions in Japan.
 However, under the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers, the "Court Proceedings for Redress for Damage" system has been established in order to address lawsuits.
 Under the proceedings, in order to collectively recover the damage suffered by a considerable number of consumers, a Specified Qualified Consumer Organization seeks declaratory judgment on common obligations to consumers at the first stage, and, if a judgment upholds the obligation of a business to pay money, at the second stage, the amount of the claim is determined through Simple Determination Proceedings in which the consumer participates, and the amount of the claim is finally determined.
 The amount is then paid to the consumers through the Specified Qualified Consumer Organization.
+The Act was revised in June 2022 and the revised Act will come into effect on October 1, 2023.

-7.7 Is there a statute of limitations for bringing standalone or follow on actions?
+7.7 Is there a statute of limitations for bringing standalone or follow-on actions?

 Claims subject to Court Proceedings for Redress for Damage are limited to certain monetary payment obligations borne by a business against a consumer concerning consumer contracts, and claims such as those for solatium, medical expenses, and lost profits are excluded from the scope of claims.
+Under the revised Act, solatium is included in the scope of claims if (a) the primary factual circumstances upon which the solatium is calculated are common to a considerable number of consumers, and (b) either (i) the solatium is claimed together with claims for property damage, or (ii) the damages resulted from an intentional act.

 7.8 Describe any international or regional cooperative mechanisms (e.g., MOUs) in which your jurisdiction is involved in the enforcement of consumer protection.

 Japan is a member of the Organisation for Economic Co-operation and Development Committee on Consumer Policy and the International Consumer Protection and Enforcement Network.
 Four consumer organisations, including Consumers Japan, are members of Consumers International.
-In addition, the Crossborder Consumer center Japan ("CCJ") has been established as a consulting service for consumers who encounter troubles in trading with overseas businesses.
+In addition, the Crossborder Consumer centre Japan ("CCJ") has been established as a consulting service for consumers who encounter troubles in trading with overseas businesses.
 The CCJ works in collaboration with organisations such as the Better Business Bureaus (the United States, Canada and Mexico), the Chartered Trading Standards Institute (the United Kingdom), and the Korea Consumer Agency (the Republic of Korea).